Arizona Cardinals vs. Seattle Seahawks NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Arizona and its opponents have gone over the current 47.5-point total in six of 10 games this season.
+- Arizona's games this season have gone over 47.5 points six of 10 times.

-- Seattle's games have gone over 47.5 points in two opportunities this season.
+- Seattle has combined with its opponents to score more than 47.5 points in two games this season.

-- The two teams combine to score 48.8 points per game, 1.3 more than the total in this contest.
+- Sunday's total is 1.3 points lower than the two team's combined 48.8 points per game average.

-- These two squads combine to surrender 39.6 points per game, 7.9 fewer than this contest's over/under.
+- The 39.6 combined points per game that these two squads have allowed this season are 7.9 fewer than the 47.5 total in this contest.

-- Cardinals games this season feature an average total of 49.1 points, a number 1.6 points higher than Sunday's over/under.
+- The Cardinals and their opponents have scored an average of 49.1 points per game in 2020, 1.6 more than Sunday's total.

-- In 2020, games involving the Seahawks have averaged a total of 48.9 points, 1.4 more than the set total in this contest.
+- The 47.5-point over/under for this game is 1.4 points below the 48.9 points per game average total in Seahawks games this season.

 Cardinals stats and trends